Enabling Guest Scripting

-In the opened window, specify pre-snapshot and post-snapshot scripts that must be executed before and after the backup operation:
+In the opened window, specify pre-snapshot and post-snapshot scripts that will be executed before and after the backup operation:

 - In the Pre-snapshot script section, do the following:

 - In the Path in guest field, specify a path to the directory on an Azure VM where the pre-snapshot script file resides.

-- In the Arguments field, specify additional arguments that must be passed to the script when the script is executed.
+- In the Arguments field, specify additional arguments that will be passed to the script when the script is executed.

 You can use runtime variables as arguments for the script.
 To see the list of available variables, click Parameters.

 Veeam Backup for Microsoft Azure will try to run a script residing in the specified directory for all Azure VMs added to the backup policy.
 If you want to execute different scripts for different Azure VMs, ensure that script files uploaded to these VMs have the same path and name.

 - Repeat step 1 for the post-snapshot scripts in the Post-snapshot script section.